codecov/codecov-action/README.md

 `v5` of the Codecov GitHub Action will use the [Codecov Wrapper](https://github.com/codecov/wrapper) to encapsulate the [CLI](https://github.com/codecov/codecov-cli).
 This will help ensure that the Action gets updates quicker.

 ### Migration Guide
 The `v5` release also coincides with the opt-out feature for tokens for public repositories.
-In the repository settings page in codecov.io, you can set the ability for Codecov to receive a coverage report from ANY souce.
+In the repository settings page in codecov.io, you can set the ability for Codecov to receive a coverage report from ANY source.
 This will allow contributors or other members of a repository to upload without needing access to the Codecov token.

 > [!WARNING]
 > **The following arguments have been changed**